tripleee/SmokeDetector-wiki/Feedback-Guidance.md

 However, while plagiarism should be marked as `k`, the `!!/report` command shouldn't be used to report plagiarism — catching plagiarism is a bonus if we do, but we're not aiming to catch it.

+### Repairable offensive posts
+Some (non-native) speakers think *f\*cking* is a synonym for *very*.
+The posts usually can be salvaged by editing out the inappropriate language and leaving a comment.
+The appropriate feedback is `f` as [we don't want a system-level block preventing these kind of posts](https://github.com/Charcoal-SE/SmokeDetector/issues/995#issuecomment-319727732).

 ### NAA feedback
 NAA feedback has sometimes been a little confusing.
 Using `n` as your feedback should, in general, be done if: